-As scholars like Fortier (2000, 22) have pointed out, this tendency to gradually blend into the local socio-economic fabric appears to be a common feature of Italian migrants in Britain.
 In places like Hull, this resulted (on the surface at least) in a weaker sense of community.
-According to Shankland (2014, 178), 'the average Italian Immigrant was an apolitical individualist with no fondness for officialdom; his priorities were his family, his job, his attachment to his old home community [...] and perhaps his religion'.
-Interestingly, as mentioned earlier, family, work and work ethic, relationship with Italy, and religion are some of the tropes that keep reappearing in the migrant narratives across generations, as we are about to see the first of our case studies.
-In Hull, however, the need for the migrants to blend into the local socio-economic fabric was reinforced in the period from 1918 to the early 21st century due to the progressive disappearance of 'linguistic skills, communal and philanthropic institutions, and cultural bodies able to adapt and care for outsiders' (Evans 2017, 172).
-Negativity towards immigrants seems to be cyclical and peaks during times of economic crises as it could be observed in June 2016 immediately after the outcome of the EU referendum.
-However, as we mentioned at the beginning of this essay, migration and immigration have formed part of the city's identity since its origins, so much so that 'when a statue to Queen Victoria was unveiled in 1903, the profile of a Wilson Line vessel carrying transmigrants was chosen to symbolise on its pedestal one of the means through which Hull had emerged as Britain's third port during Victoria's long reign' (Evans 2017, 158).
-As Evans continues to explain though, after World War I, this aspect of the city's history was almost forgotten until 'the late 1990s when attempts were made by Hull City Council to rebrand the city as both gateway to Europe and fount of freedom' (ibid.)
-What these phases of "amnesia" demonstrate is that when dealing with cultural memory 'remembering and forgetting are intimately connected and engage with one another' (Assman 2016, 38) as identity is never fixed but a constant "work in progress".
-The families we interviewed saw their stories as a useful reminder of the city's past, and seemed to endorse Evans's view that 'it is impossible to differentiate between Hull and the constantly changing mosaic that makes up its population' (Evans 2017, 174).
+According to Shankland, "the average Italian Immigrant was an apolitical individualist with no fondness for officialdom; his priorities were his family, his job, his attachment to his old home community [...] and perhaps his religion" (2014, 178).
+Interestingly, as mentioned earlier, family, work and work ethic, relationship with Italy, and religion are some of the tropes that keep reappearing in the migrant narratives across generations, as we are about to see in the first of our case studies.
+In Hull, however, the need for the migrants to blend into the local socio-economic fabric was reinforced in the period from 1918 to the early twenty-first century due to the progressive disappearance of "linguistic skills, communal and philanthropic institutions, and cultural bodies able to adapt and care for outsiders" (N. Evans 2017, 172).
+Negativity towards immigrants seems to be cyclical and peaks during times of economic crises, as can be observed in June 2016 immediately after the outcome of the EU referendum.
+However, as we mentioned at the beginning of this essay, migration and immigration have formed part of the city's identity since its origins, so much so that "when a statue to Queen Victoria was unveiled in 1903, the profile of a Wilson Line vessel carrying transmigrants was chosen to symbolise on its pedestal one of the means through which Hull had emerged as Britain's third port during Victoria's long reign" (ibid., 158).
+As Nicholas Evans continues to explain though, after World War I, this aspect of the city's history was almost forgotten until "the late 1990s when attempts were made by Hull City Council to rebrand the city as both gateway to Europe and fount of freedom" (ibid.).
+What these phases of "amnesia" demonstrate is that when dealing with cultural memory "remembering and forgetting are intimately connected and engage with one another" (Assmann 2016, 38) as identity is never fixed but a constant "work in progress."
+The families we interviewed saw their stories as a useful reminder of the city's past and seemed to endorse Nicholas Evans' view that "it is impossible to differentiate between Hull and the constantly changing mosaic that makes up its population" (2017, 174).
 By sharing their stories, our interviewees were hoping to make their city a more inclusive space.
-Their attitude confirms Hall's idea that 'cultural identity [...] is a matter of "becoming" as well as of "being".
-It belongs to the future as much as to the past' (2005, 445).
+Their attitude confirms Stuart Hall's idea that "cultural identity [...] is a matter of 'becoming' as well as of 'being'.
+It belongs to the future as much as to the past" (2005, 445).
 This is also why, instead of structuring this article around the series of common tropes emerging from the interviews, we have decided to let our interviewees narrate their own stories, thus prioritizing our focus on the individual and their experience.